 Diane completed the Stanford Graduate School of Business Executive Program for Leaders in the Arts.
 She was selected as a 2011 Fellow in Leadership LA, in which leaders in business, government and non-profit sectors study critical civic issues together.
 Diane completed the Annenberg Foundation Leadership Seminar, Alchemy+ and now serves as a community champion for Annenberg Alchemy, advising the foundation and training other non-profit leaders in effective board governance, leadership, and fundraising strategies to strengthen organizational impact.

-Mike Flanagan, Site & Data Project Coordinator, is glad to be a new member of the Ryman Arts team as of August 2016.
+Mike Flanagan, Data Coordinator, is glad to be a new member of the Ryman Arts team as of August 2016.
 Mike has been working with databases, in one form or another, since 1992.
 Also a long-time musician, he brings a passion for music, and appreciation of art to this position and is looking forward to helping Ryman Arts make better use of its extensive database system.